SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.de.md

 based on the above TDD, in which the goal is to involve all the parties in the development of an application.

-Each cycle starts by creating some specification (which should fail).
+Each cycle starts by creating some specifications (which should fail).
 Then create the failing unit tests (which should also fail) and then do the development.